 Respect

-These whales are considered by the first peoples either as family members (the Tinglits in particular consider them as such, and eating their flesh is likened to cannibalism) or as divinities (the Hawaiians call them "Koholas", the goddesses of the sea, who are surrounded by an immense sphere of Mana, pure energy, the guardian of spirituality).
+The Tinglits in particular consider them as such, and eating their flesh is likened to cannibalism.
+The Hawaiians call them «Koholas», the goddesses of the sea, who are surrounded by an immense sphere of Mana, pure energy, the guardian of spirituality.

-In the Caribbean, pre-Colombian peoples certainly had these same links with humpback whales, these whales considered these peoples as their family, until 1492 .
+In the Caribbean, the pre-Columbian peoples certainly had these same links with the humpback whales, who considered these peoples as their family, until 1492...

-In 1492, the arrival of the Europeans sounded the death knell for these civilisations: Kalinagos, Caraibes, Taïnos, Arrawaks, these peoples were gradually exterminated or assimilated, their culture and spirituality wiped out.
-The whales were traumatised by the genocide of their 'family'.
-From then on, they developed a legitimate mistrust of the "new" humans who now populate the Caribbean.
+In 1492, the arrival of the Europeans sounded the death knell for these civilizations: Kalinagos, Caraibes, Taïnos, Arrawaks, these peoples were gradually exterminated or assimilated, their culture and spirituality wiped out.
+The whales were traumatized by the genocide of their «family».
+From then on, they developed a legitimate mistrust of the «new» humans who now populate the Caribbean.

 Pierre Lavagne de Castellan

-Rock painting Taino ( Dominican Republic 4000 years ago ) representing a humpback whale.
+Taino rock painting (Dominican Republic 4000 years ago) depicting a humpback whale.

-The position of this whale cannot be observed from the surface, this position, arched, pectorals at rest, is characteristic of a whale in socialization, the person who painted this whale maybe 4000 years ago used to be with it, underwater...
+The position of this whale cannot be observed from the surface.
+It is arched, with pectorals at rest, characteristic of a socializing whale, and the person who painted this whale, perhaps 4000 years ago, was used to working with it underwater...

 Our mission is to renew this link

-- The Shelltone Whale Project team communicates daily with the humpback whales of Guadeloupe using Shelltone, gradually establishing a musical dialogue.
-This music helps to create an intimate relationship and to renew ties with these cetaceans.
+- The Shelltone Whale Project team communicates daily with Guadeloupe's humpback whales using Shelltone, gradually establishing a musical dialogue.
+This music helps to create an intimate relationship and re-establish ties with these cetaceans.

 - We are preparing to form an orchestra of young musicians who will learn the music of the whales and then take them out to sea to play with them.

-- We are going to meet musicians and scientists from other Caribbean islands where humpback whales live, to initiate multidisciplinary exchanges.
+- We're going to meet musicians and scientists from other Caribbean islands where humpback whales live, to initiate multidisciplinary exchanges.

 Learning whale music at the Petit Bourg music and dance school:

-- This year, the music school of Petit Bourg, in collaboration with the Shelltone Whale Project, is offering its students the opportunity to follow whale singing and music sessions.
+- This year, the Petit Bourg music school, in collaboration with Shelltone Whale Project, is offering its students whale singing and music sessions.

-- Each pupil in this 'group' plays the instrument he or she usually plays, and Pierre Lavagne de Castellan teaches the pupils the melodies of the whales.
+- Each student in this «formation» plays the instrument he or she usually works on, and Pierre Lavagne de Castellan teaches the students the melodies of the whales.

-The idea is that in time, the young musicians will be able to play with the humpback whales, on a catamaran specially designed for inter-species communication, using music as a vector of communication.
-We hope to renew the link between people and whales in Guadeloupe and then throughout the Caribbean.
+The idea is that, in time, young musicians will be able to play with humpback whales, on a catamaran specially designed for inter-species communication.
+Using music as a vector of communication, we hope to renew the link between humans and whales in Guadeloupe and throughout the Caribbean.

-Guadeloupe is thus on the way to becoming the first island in the world where children play music with the whales that populate its waters, inter-species communication elevated to art...
-A sharing and mutual recognition that is destined to last from generation to generation...
+Guadeloupe is thus on the way to becoming the first island in the world where children play music with the whales that inhabit its waters, inter-species communication elevated to an art form...
+A sharing and mutual recognition that is destined to be perpetuated from generation to generation...

-It is known that humpback whales have been inspired for thousands of years by the music of the men who live on the shores of the areas they frequent.
-They have therefore built their musical repertoire in collaboration with these men.
-They then use this repertoire to pass on from generation to generation the proteodic songs, which they use for the functions we are developing here.
-However, in the Caribbean, the pre-Colombian populations, Tainos, Arrawacs, Caribbean, Kalinagos... have practically all been decimated.
+For thousands of years, humpback whales have been inspired by the music of the people who live along the coasts of the areas they frequent.
+They have built up their musical repertoire in collaboration with these people.
+They then use this repertoire to transmit proteodic songs from generation to generation, which they use for the functions we are developing here.
+However, in the Caribbean, the pre-Colombian populations of the Taïnos, Arrawacs, Carïbes, Kalinagos... have practically all been decimated.
 Only in Dominica do descendants of this population remain.
-The trauma of the invasion of their territory, the genocide they suffered and the colonization they experienced afterwards, caused them to lose most of their culture, including their music.
+The trauma of the invasion of their territory, the genocide they suffered and the colonization they subsequently underwent caused them to lose most of their culture, including their music.

-However, humpback whales have preserved this music, which they pass on, play and still use to convey their proteodic songs from generation to generation.
+Humpback whales, however, have preserved this music, which they still pass on, play and use to convey proteodic songs from generation to generation.

-One of the goals of the Shelltone Whale Project is to recover this music from the whales of the Caribbean and to bring it back to the Kalinago people remaining in Dominica.
+One of the aims of Shelltone Whale Project is to recover this music from the songs of the whales of the Caribbean, and hand it down to the Kalinago people still living in Dominica.